top of page

 Amanda provides specialist literacy and maths therapy for children, teenagers and adults with dyslexia, dysgraphia and dyscalculia and specialises in working with students aged 9+.

-Amanda has a particular interest in twice-exceptionality (individuals who are gifted with learning differences) and ADHD & executive function, and she is currently undertaking her PhD through La Trobe University's SOLAR Lab.
+Amanda has a particular interest in twice-exceptionality (individuals who are gifted with learning differences) and ADHD & executive function.

 Current Availability